HenkKin/Identifiers/README.md

 ### Newtonsoft.Json

 If you're using Newtonsoft.Json and you are not using [Identifiers.AspNetCore](https://github.com/HenkKin/Identifiers.AspNetCore/) then the [Identifiers.Extensions.Newtonsoft.Json](https://github.com/HenkKin/Identifiers.Extensions.Newtonsoft.Json/) package gives you JsonConverters to instruct Newtonsoft.Json how to serialize and deserialize the Identifier type.

+### Debugging

+If you want to debug the source code, thats possible.
+[SourceLink](https://github.com/dotnet/sourcelink) is enabled.
+To use it, you  have to change Visual Studio Debugging options:

+Debug => Options => Debugging => General

+Set the following settings:

+[&nbsp;&nbsp;] Enable Just My Code

+[X] Enable source server support

+[X] Enable source link support

+Now you can use 'step into' (F11).